 - If you highlight a Template Group along the left hand side of the form, you get the option to Add a new template, which will start off as a blank copy of the selected item.
 By right-clicking an existing Template, a Duplicate can be made, in order to make changes to existing Templates.
 Adding several Templates that have the same name will add a suffix number at the end of the item name.
 The example below shows that we have saved the Ponding Area depth, Side Slope, Freeboard and Slope contained in the Template.
 In the Filtration Layers tab, you will also see the layers setup as part of the template.

 - Once you have created a Template, you can save the Template (*.idtx) file for use in other designs.
-Further, you can Open or Import another Template file for use in your Design.
+You can also Open or Import another Template file for use in your Design.
 Open will replace any pre-existing Template data, whereas importing a Template file will provide you with a list of Templates to Import to your Template list and merge the options available.

 - A Default Template File can be saved as part of the Project Template.

-This allows the user to save a zip file with all the associated files together suitable for transferring to a colleague or client, or to the Innovyze Help Desk.
-The user can choose to include Results, CAD data, GIS data, Images or Surface Data, Network data and Rainfall data will be included by default.
+This allows you to save a zip file with all the associated files making it suitable for transferring to a colleague or client, or to the Innovyze Help Desk.
+You can choose to include Results, CAD data, GIS data, Images or Surface Data, Network data and Rainfall data will be included by default.
 For more information about this topic, go to Transmit Design.

 This is a very useful tool to include the name of the designer and checker and specify the headings which will be printed at the top of each printed page.
 A user defined logo can be added at the top of each page by browsing for an appropriate image file.
 For more information about this topic, go to Hard Copy Headings.